Do the benefits of almonds make it the healthiest nut ever?

 Again, a serving of almonds gives you close to 20% of your magnesium intake for the day so they may be an ideal snack for those trying to increase insulin sensitivity[*].

-This is just one perk for those struggling with blood sugar problems.
+This is just one of the benefits of almonds for those struggling with blood sugar problems.

 Experts have seen almonds prevent blood sugar spikes after meals.
 So you may be able to minimize how much your blood sugar levels rise by including them in yours[*].